cambiotraining/camstats/docs/clustering-practical-kmeans 2.md

   unnest(cols = c(glanced))
 ```

 Next, we can visualise some of the data.
-We'll start by plotting the scaled data and colouring the data points based on the final cluster it has been assigned to by the `kmeans()` function.
+We'll start by plotting the original data and colouring the data points based on the final cluster it has been assigned to by the `kmeans()` function.

 The (augmented) data are in `assignments`.
 Have a look at the structure of the table.